pushpad/pushpad-node/README.md

 notification.deliverTo(users, { tags: ['events'] }, function (err, result) { /*...*/ });

 // deliver to segments
+// e.g. any subscriber that has the tag "segment1" OR "segment2"
 notification.broadcast({ tags: ['segment1', 'segment2'] }, function (err, result) { /*...*/ });

 // deliver to everyone